 Water also helps dissolve minerals and nutrients so that they are more accessible to the body, as well as helping transport waste products out of the body.
 It is these two functions that make water so vital to the kidneys.

 How does not drinking enough affect the kidneys?

-Drinking plenty of water is one of the simplest ways to reduce the risk of developing a UTI and is also advised for people that have developed an infection.
+Drinking plenty of water is one of the simplest ways to reduce the risk of developing a UTI and is also recommended to those who have already developed a UTI.

-The presence of kidney stones can complicate UTIs as they can compromise how the kidneys work.
-Complicated UTIs tend to require longer periods of antibiotics to treat them, typically lasting between 7 and 14 days.
+Kidney stones interfere with how the kidneys work and, when present, can complicate UTIs.
+These complicated UTIs tend to require longer periods of antibiotics to treat them, typically lasting 7-14 days.

-The leading cause of kidney stones is a lack of water, and they are commonly reported in people that have been found not drinking the recommended daily amount of water.
-As well as complicating UTIs, research has suggested that kidney stones also increase the risk of chronic kidney disease developing.
+The leading cause of kidney stones is a lack of water; they are commonly reported in people who do not drink the recommended daily amount of water.
+As well as complicating UTIs, research has suggested that kidney stones also increase the risk of chronic kidney disease.

 In November 2014, the American College of Physicians issued new guidelines for people who have previously developed kidney stones, stating that increasing fluid intake to enable 2 liters of urination a day could decrease the risk of stone recurrence by at least half with no side effects.

 Dehydration - using and losing more water than the body takes in - can also lead to an imbalance in the body's electrolytes.
 Electrolytes, such as potassium, phosphate, and sodium, help carry electrical signals between cells.
 The levels of electrolytes in the body are kept stable by properly functioning kidneys.